Increase responsibility in yourself or your team

 A real-life example of diffusion of responsibility and the bystander effect

-One of the most famous examples of how the bystander effect has played out is with the murder of Kitty Genovese
+One of the most famous examples of how the bystander effect has played out is the murder of Kitty Genovese.

 Kitty was returning home from work at 2:30 a.m. on March 13, 1964, when she was grabbed by a man with a knife and stabbed.
 She screamed, and a man in the apartment building yelled at the attacker to leave her alone, causing the attacker to run.
 However, as Kitty lay seriously injured outside her apartment building, the attacker returned and killed her.

-What prompted this story to become a bystander effect legend is the New York Times article that ran after Kitty’s death, reporting 37 of Kitty’s neighbors heard and witnessed her murder, but didn’t call the police or intervene.
-Some of Kitty’s neighbors claimed they “didn’t want to get involved” when they heard her being attacked, showing how diffusion of responsibility can have a significant impact when everyone avoids stepping up to handle the situation.
+What prompted this story to become a bystander effect legend is the New York Times article that ran after Kitty Genovese's death, reporting 37 of Kitty’s neighbors heard and witnessed her murder, but didn’t call the police or intervene.
+Some of Kitty’s neighbors claimed they “didn’t want to get involved” when they heard her being attacked, showing how diffusion of responsibility can have a significant impact when everyone avoids the responsibility in emergency situations.

-In the 1960s, researchers John Darley and Bibb Latané conducted a series of experiments where they asked participants to fill out questionnaires in a room.
+In the 1960s, researchers John Darley and Bibb Latané conducted an experimental study where they asked participants to fill out questionnaires in a room.
 Here’s the catch: the room would suddenly fill with smoke.

 In one scenario of the experiment, the participants were alone in the room when the smoke began to come in.
 A majority (75%) of the participants reported the smoke to researchers right away.